my-ul/ng-porcelain/projects/ng-porcelain/src/lib/applicator/applicator/README.md

 		// and it sets to false when user clicks on apply/reset button console.log(indexedValues, initialLoad);
 	}
+	myResetHandler(resetClicked) {
+		// resetClicked sets to true when reset button is clicked
+		// and it sets to false when user clicks on apply button console.log(resetClicked);
+	}
 	// Using Subscription API
 	ngOnInit() {
 		// Subscribe to each refiner's value subject